 Cultural identity is a shared sense of identity within a cultural group.
-It is often related to race, religion, ethnicity, gender norms, beliefs, and traditions of the culture.
+It is often related to race, religion, nationality and ethnicity, gender norms, beliefs, collective memory, and traditions of the culture.

 The identity of a culture group is often embedded in the culture’s founding mythologies.
 For example, America’s founding myth of liberty from the British shapes many of its cultural features to this day, including its fierce independence and religious freedoms.